Learn how to make clothespin trivets with a few simple supplies! These are easy and high heat resistant so you can use them with hot pots.

 Skills Required: None.
 Even if you’ve never crafted before, you can easily make these with glue.
 They are definitely a perfect craft idea for a beginner.

-I’m so excited to share this clothespin trivet with you today!
+I’m so excited to share this clothespin trivet DIY with you today!
 Why?
-Because we did a lot of testing on this particular project to make sure that it could withstand high heat temperatures.
+Because we did a lot of testing on this particular kitchen craft to make sure that it could withstand high heat temperatures.
 And I’m excited to share my results with you!

 If this is your first clothespin craft, get excited – it’s really fun making things with clothespins.
 At first I made these clothespin butterflies and then had enough pins leftover to make this clothespin napkin holder.